 Best Cold Water Bass Lures

 They’re best known for getting reaction strikes from bass.
 For hard suspending jerkbaits, a bass will watch it suspended in the water column and as soon as the bait darts in a direction the bass’s reaction is to attack it.

-Using a blade bait is to let it sink to the bottom and let it rest for a bit.
-Then you want to jerk the rod tip up and make the bait dart upward but stop and let it flutter back down to the bottom and repeat the process.
+The best technique to use with a blade bait is to let it sink to the bottom and let it rest for a bit.
+Then you want to jerk the rod tip up and make the bait dart and vibrate upward.
+But only for a foot or two then stop and let it flutter back down to the bottom.
+The continue to repeat this process.

 Winter Bass Fishing